 Part 3 - Line 4a

 CONFERENCES PROGRAM.
 CPT HOLDS AN ANNUAL AUDITING CONFERENCE WITH BARUCH COLLEGE OF THE CITY UNIVERSITY OF NEW YORK.
-THE ANNUAL CONFERENCE PROVIDES A FORUM FOR INTERACTION BETWEEN BUSINESS, PUBLIC ACCOUNTING, ACADEMICS, AND PROFESSIONAL STANDARDS SETTERS FROM THE AMERICAN INSTITUTE OF CERTIFIED PUBLIC ACCOUNTANTS (AICPA), THE SECURITIES AND EXCHANGE COMMISSION (SEC) AND THE PUBLIC COMPANY ACCOUNTING OVERSIGHT BOARD (PCAOB).
+THE ANNUAL CONFERENCE PROVIDES A FORUM FOR INTERACTION BETWEEN BUSINESS, PUBLIC ACCOUNTING, ACADEMICS, AND PROFESSIONAL STANDARDS SETTERS SUCH AS THE AMERICAN INSTITUTE OF CERTIFIED PUBLIC ACCOUNTANTS (AICPA), THE SECURITIES AND EXCHANGE COMMISSION (SEC) AND THE PUBLIC COMPANY ACCOUNTING OVERSIGHT BOARD (PCAOB).
 IT ALSO EXAMINES THE CURRENT BEST PRACTICES OF ETHICS AND INDEPENDENCE WITHIN THE AUDITING PROFESSION.

 Name (title) | Role | Hours | Compensation |